-Depth-to-water measurements were collected in the April and October of 2013 by the County of San Luis Obispo.
-In addition, NCSD, Phillips 66, Woodlands, GSWC, Cypress Ridge Golf Course, RWC (October only), and the U.S. Geological Survey collected depth-to-water measurements in calendar Year 2013 (Figure 3-1, Figure 3-2).
+Depth-to-water measurements were collected in April and October of 2014 by the County of San Luis Obispo.
+In addition, NCSD, Phillips 66, Woodlands, GSWC, Cypress Ridge Golf Course, RWC (October only), and the U.S. Geological Survey collected depth-to-water measurements in calendar year 2014 (Figure 3-1, Figure 3-2).